wlcreate/resilia-take-home/backend/README.md

 The following is repeated from the main repo README, however in case it is easier to read the backend's information separately from the frontend I have decided to include this README.

+## Description
+This API has only one route; it can receive `get` requests to `/notifications`.
+Once it receives the request, the `NotificationsController` takes over and with the `index` method, sends back as JSON all of the notifications.
+The `Notification` model has two attributes, "title" and "details" which are both strings.

 ## Tech Stack

 - Ruby on Rails